Puff Pastry Appetizers with Goat Cheese and Jam are an easy snack made with just three ingredients! Your guests will

-The recipe starts by cutting the puff pastry into 2×2 inch squares.
-I find that a pizza wheel (I love this gigantic one from OXO) is the quickest and easiest way to do this.
+Cut the puff pastry into 2×2 inch squares.
+A pizza wheel is the quickest and easiest way to do this.
 A knife works, too!

-Then you place the squares in a mini muffin tin.
+Next, place the squares in a mini muffin tin.
 You do not need to grease the tin.

 Top each square with jam and goat cheese.

 Bake at 400°F for 14–18 minutes.
 The end result are the sweetest little 1–2 bite appetizers that fly off the buffet table!

-These Puff Pastry Bites with Goat Cheese and Jam would be perfect for a bridal shower or baby shower, an appetizer to enjoy at a dinner party, or a snack for an outdoor picnic or gathering.
+These would be perfect for a bridal shower or baby shower, as an appetizer at a dinner party, or a snack for an outdoor picnic or gathering.